dboyhasnoname/learning/aws/aws.md

 * **Software as a service (SaaS)** —Combines infrastructure and software running in the cloud, including office applications like Amazon WorkSpaces, Google Apps for Work, and Microsoft Office 365

-## Compairsion of hosting an appication in DC vs AWS
+## Comparsion of hosting an appication in DC vs AWS

 ![dc vs aws](img/aws_dc_comparison.jpeg)